-Today, Bermuda's unique style is best represented by its architecture: primarily, those darling little pink cottages that grace postcards.
-The architecture of the island -- a mélange of idiosyncratic building techniques dictated by climate and the types of building materials available -- is the archipelago's only truly indigenous art form.
+Today, Bermuda’s unique style is best represented by its architecture: primarily, those little pink cottages that grace postcards.
+The architecture of the island—a mélange of idiosyncratic building techniques dictated by climate and the types of building materials available—is the island’s only truly indigenous art form.

 Bermuda’s early settlers quickly recognized the virtues of the island’s most visible building material, coral stone.
 A conglomerate of primeval sand packed with crushed bits of coral and shells, this stone has been quarried for generations on Bermuda.
 Cut into oblong building blocks, it is strong yet porous.
 However, it would be unusable in any area where the climate has cycles of freezing and thawing, because it would crack.
 Mortared together with imported cement, the blocks provide solid and durable foundations and walls.

-No discussion of Bermudian architecture should neglect to mention a garden feature that many visitors consider unique to Bermuda: the moon gate.
-A rounded span of coral blocks arranged in a circular arch above a wooden gate, the moon gate was introduced to Bermuda around 1920 by the Duke of Westminster's landscape architect, who got his inspiration from such gates in China and Japan.
+No discussion of Bermudian architecture should neglect to mention a garden feature that many visitors consider unique to Bermuda: the moongate.
+A rounded span of coral blocks arranged in a circular arch, the moongate was first introduced to Bermuda around 1860, following a local sea captain’s trip to China.
+The structures didn’t become prevalent until the 1920s, when the landscape architect of English aristocrat the Duke of Westminster incorporated one into the now defunct Bermudiana Hotel after finding similar inspiration from such gates in China and Japan.